tylerneylon/kkpuzzler/readme.md

 - [ ] Update the save system to avoid overwriting files (unless we're sure the save is an udpate to the version on disk).
 - [ ] In clue editing, accept a/s/m/d keys for clue completion.
+- [ ] Don't insta-crash if the terminal isn't big enough.
+      Maybe just show the biggest we can show.

 I'm thinking about a puzzle-editing mode that has different controls from puzzle-solving mode.
 The bad part about that is that it's a more complex mental